 - Potential for Forecasting Errors: Pre-season planning relies heavily on forecasting demand, which inherently carries a risk of errors.
 Overestimating or underestimating demand can result in inventory imbalances, leading to excess stock or stockouts.
 Forecasting inaccuracies can also impact financial performance and hinder achieving set goals.

 Below you will find answers to common questions

 How can I determine the right merchandise assortment for the upcoming season?

 Determining the right merchandise assortment involves a combination of factors.
 Start by analysing market trends and consumer preferences to identify popular product categories and styles.
 Review historical sales data to understand which products have performed well in previous seasons.
 Consider factors such as color trends, size ranges, and price points that resonate with your target customers.
 Additionally, gather feedback from your sales team or conduct customer surveys to gain insights into their preferences.
 By combining these inputs, you can develop a well-rounded merchandise assortment that aligns with market demand and customer preferences.

 What should I do if my actual sales performance differs significantly from my pre-season plan?

-If there is a significant deviation between your actual sales performance and the pre-season plan, it's important to analyze the root causes.
-Assess external factors such as changes in market conditions, shifts in consumer behavior, or unexpected competition.
+If there is a significant deviation between your actual sales performance and the pre-season plan, it's important to analyse the root causes.
+Assess external factors such as changes in market conditions, shifts in consumer behaviour, or unexpected competition.
 Evaluate internal factors such as pricing, product assortment, or promotional strategies that may have influenced the sales performance.
 Based on the analysis, make necessary adjustments to your strategies, such as revising pricing, modifying promotional activities, or refreshing the merchandise assortment.
-Continuously monitor the sales performance and make agile decisions to optimize results throughout the season.
+Continuously monitor the sales performance and make agile decisions to optimise results throughout the season.